Sansevieria moonshine [san-se-VEER-ee-uh, moon-shine] is a cultivar of the Sansevieria trifasciata, which is a succulent from the Asparagaceae family.

 The snake plant moonshine plant is a hardy container plant typically free from serious disease and pest problems.

-If anything would bother your Sansevieria moonshine, it will be either mealybugs or spider mites.
+If anything would bother your Moonshine sanseveria, it will be either mealybugs or spider mites.

 Fortunately, these problems are not terribly hard to deal with.

-The plant may be susceptible to scarring on the leaves if places in chilly temperatures for too long or from having too much water or moisture in the soil.
+The plant may be susceptible to scarring on the leaves if placed in chilly temperatures for too long or from having too much water or moisture in the soil.

 The latter may be root rot.